 appropriate for radical cystectomy and lymphadnectomy with the goal of complete

 - Intravesical chemo- or biologic therapy within 6 weeks of first treatment.

-- Prior systemic chemotherapy for transitional cell carcinoma of the bladder.
+- Prior systemic chemotherapy or radiation therapy for transitional cell carcinoma of

 - Subjects who have received prior intravesical chemotherapy are allowed.